 Arch Coal manages our cash transactions.
 Cash paid to or from us that was not considered a distribution or a contribution is maintained in an Arch Coal receivable account and evidenced in the form of promissory notes issued by Arch Coal to us, which have been pledged as security for the payment of the notes.
 Any distribution by us to, or investment by us in, Arch Coal or any of its subsidiaries other than us or our subsidiaries, will be in the form of loans evidenced by additional promissory notes which will be pledged as security for the payment of the notes and reflected on our balance sheet as an increase in receivable from Arch Coal.
 Interest earned on the Arch Coal promissory notes for the years ended December 31, 2003, 2002 and 2001 was \$14.6 million, \$13.6 million and \$15.5 million, respectively.
-At December 31, 2002 and 2003, the aggregate principal amount of Arch Coal promissory notes as \$33.8 million and \$351.9 million, respectively.
+At December 31, 2002 and 2003 and March 31, 2004, the aggregate principal amount of Arch Coal promissory notes are \$333.8 million, \$351.9 million and \$376.8 million, respectively.
+The Arch Coal promissory notes accrue interest at the prime interest rate.
 The Arch Coal promissory notes are payable on demand by us; however, our management currently does not intend to demand payment on the Arch Coal promissory notes within the next year.
 Therefore, the receivable is classified on our consolidated balance sheets as long-term.